Home Warranty Repair vs Replace: How Companies Decide What Happens

 What Happens When Repair Costs Hit the Cap?

 Once repair or replacement costs exceed your per-item coverage cap, you pay the difference.
-For example, if your HVAC replacement costs $5,500 but your policy caps out at $3,500, you'll owe $2,000 out of pocket.
-This is why reviewing your home warranty HVAC coverage limits before signing is so important — especially for expensive systems.
+For example, if your HVAC replacement costs $9,000 and your policy caps out at $5,000, you'll owe $4,000 out of pocket plus the service fee.
+This is why reviewing your HVAC coverage limits before signing is so important, especially for expensive systems where real-world replacement costs have climbed sharply due to parts inflation and the A2L refrigerant transition.

 Repair-First Companies